-The Personal Care Products Council (PCPC) provides education and information to help consumers and a variety of stakeholders make informed decisions about sunscreen.
+PCPC provides education and information to help a variety of stakeholders, including consumers, make informed decisions about sunscreens.
 Sun protection and sunscreens are critical to preventing skin cancer and premature skin aging.
-Cosmetics and personal care products companies are proud of the innovative sunscreen products developed to help protect consumers from the harmful effects of the sun’s ultraviolet (UV) rays.
+The cosmetics and personal care products industry is proud of the innovative sunscreen products we provide to help protect consumers from the harmful effects of the sun’s ultraviolet (UV) rays.

 Safety and Regulation of Sunscreens

-In collaboration with the Consumer Health Care Products Association (CHPA), PCPC’s Sunscreen Task Force actively reviews current and emerging science, regulations, and standards that may impact sunscreens.
-The Sunscreen Task Force frequently submits comments to the FDA on various topics such as clinical safety testing requirements, labeling requirements, and other topics of interest.
-It collaborates with standard-setting organizations to establish viable test methods.
+In collaboration with the Consumer Healthcare Products Association (CHPA), PCPC’s Sunscreens Task Force (TF) actively reviews current and emerging science, regulations and standards that may impact sunscreens.
+The TF frequently submits comments to the FDA on various topics, such as clinical safety testing requirements, labeling requirements and other topics of interest.
+It also collaborates with standard-setting organizations to establish viable test methods.

-PCPC partners with the American Academy of Dermatology (AAD) and the American Society for Dermatologic Surgery Association (ASDSA) on the SUNucate program.
-The program is led by ASDSA in collaboration with the National Council on Skin Cancer Prevention.
-This public health initiative spreads awareness about the importance of sun-protective behaviors and removes barriers that prohibit access to important sun-protective measures, such as sunscreen and sun-protective clothing.
+Together with the American Academy of Dermatology (AAD), PCPC is a long-time supporter of the SUNucate program, led by the American Society for Dermatologic Surgery Association (ASDSA) in collaboration with the National Council on Skin Cancer Prevention.
+This public health initiative spreads awareness about the importance of sun-protective behaviors and works to remove barriers that prohibit access to important sun-protective measures, such as sunscreens and sun-protective clothing.

 The initiative’s centerpiece is the SUNucate model legislation, aimed at guaranteeing children have unbarred access to sun protection while at school or camp.
-Also titled as the Reducing Cancer and Excessive UV Exposure in Children Act (PDF), the model legislation allows students and participants in youth camps to possess and use a topical sunscreen product while on school or camp property or at an event or activity sponsored by the school or camp without a physician’s note or prescription.
+The model legislation — Reducing Cancer and Excessive UV Exposure in Children Act — allows students and participants in youth camps to possess and use a topical sunscreens product while on school or camp property, or at an event or activity sponsored by the school or camp, without a physician’s note or prescription.

-This initiative is in response to reports of schools prohibiting students from possessing sunscreen due to its classification as an over-the-counter medication.
-To date, 16 states have passed SUNucate-related measures with several other states pending action.
+This initiative was launched in response to reports of schools prohibiting students from possessing sunscreens due to their classification as over-the-counter medications.
+To date, 26 states and Washington, D.C., have passed SUNucate-related measures, with several other states pending action.

 Oxybenzone and Octinoxate Legislation in Hawaii